A Wasserstein distance approach for concentration of empirical risk estimates: Risk measures and estimators

 \subsubsection{Utility-based shortfall risk (UBSR)}

 VaR as a risk measure is not popular owing to the fact that it is not sub-additive.
 CVaR overcomes this limitation, and is a coherent risk measure.
-Convex risk measures \cite{follmer2002convex} are more general class of measures than coherent risk measure, because sub-additivity and homogeneity imply convexity.
-UBSR is a convex risk measure that generalizes VaR through an utility function, and unlike CVaR, UBSR is invariant under randomization \citep{dunkel2010stochastic}.
-We introduce this risk measure below.
+Convex risk measures \citep{follmer2002convex} are a more general class of measures than coherent risk measures, because sub-additivity and homogeneity imply convexity.
+UBSR form a popular class of convex risk measures.

-For a r.v. $X$, the utility-based shortfall risk $S_\alpha(X)$ is defined as follows:
+For a r.v. $X$, the utility-based shortfall risk $S_\alpha(X)$ is defined as

+where $l:\R\rightarrow \R$ is a utility function. $S_\alpha(X)$ can be seen to be the value as well as the minimizer of the following constrained minimization problem:

+UBSR is a risk measure that generalizes VaR, since one recovers VaR from \eqref{eq:ubsr-def} by employing an indicator function for $l$.
+While VaR is not a convex risk measure, a suitable choice for the utility function $l$ in \eqref{eq:ubsr-def} can yield a convex risk measure, cf. Section 4.9 of \cite{follmer2016stochastic}.
+Furthermore, in contrast to CVaR, UBSR is invariant under randomization \citep{dunkel2010stochastic}.
+Invariance under randomization formally means that given two r.v.s $X_1, X_2$ satisfying $S_\alpha(X_i) \le 0, i=1,2$, the compound r.v. $Z$ that chooses between $X_1$ and $X_2$ using an independent Bernoulli r.v. also satisfies $S_\alpha(Z)\leq 0$.

-where $l:\R\rightarrow \R$ is a utility function.
-For the purpose of showing that UBSR is of type \tone, we require that $l$ is Lipschitz.
-While our results below require no additional assumptions on $l$, we point out that a convexity assumption on $l$ leads to a useful dual representation, cf. \cite{follmer2002convex}.
-Further, if the utility is increasing, then the estimation of UBSR from i.i.d. samples can be performed in a computationally efficient manner (see \cite{hu2018utility}).
+For the purpose of showing that UBSR is of type \ref{type:one}, we require that $l$ be Lipschitz.
+While our results below require no additional assumptions on $l$, we point out that a convexity assumption on $l$ leads to a useful dual representation \citep{follmer2002convex}.
+Likewise, if the utility is increasing, then the estimation of UBSR from i.i.d. samples can be performed in a computationally efficient manner (see \cite{hu2018utility}).

-$S_\alpha(X)$ can be seen as the value as well as the minimizer of the following constrained minimization problem: